dochy-ksti/dochy/readme.md

-Dochy is like a binary diff format of static JSON, and its surrounding file system and tools.
+Dochy is like a binary diff format of static JSON, and the surrounding file system and tools.

 It's intended to replace ordinary data files, especially for game/cloud apps which employs auto-save